Connect with others who understand.

 Immediate Reconstruction

-Potential benefits of Immediate reconstruction include:
+Potential benefits of immediate reconstruction include:

 • Lower costs

-• Improved psychological health
+• Improved psychological well-being

 However, not everyone is a candidate for immediate reconstruction.

-Delayed reconstruction can occur weeks, months, or even years after an initial breast cancer surgery.
-This gives your body time to heal and you time to finish any adjuvant treatments (additional treatments aimed at keeping cancer from returning).
-If you receive radiation therapy or chemotherapy after surgery, your doctor will likely delay reconstruction.
-This is because these treatments can interfere with the healing process and can lead to changes in the breast's appearance and color.
+Delayed reconstruction can occur weeks, months, or even years after your initial breast cancer surgery.
+This gives your body time to heal and gives you time to finish any adjuvant treatments (additional treatments aimed at keeping cancer from returning, like radiation therapy).

 Types of Reconstruction